-Welcome to the November 2014 Logistics Link, the MIQ Logistics monthly newsletter
+Welcome to the December 2014 Logistics Link, the MIQ Logistics monthly newsletter

 The announced levels from the carriers are listed below.

 You probably heard about the most recent talks about the importance of a spending bill passing in Congress to avoid a government shutdown.
 You may have missed the rather surprising changes to the hours of service (HOS) regulations that were also on the docket.

 The union for 20,000 dockworkers and a group of their employers at 29 U.S. West Coast ports say they are making slow but steady progress in months-long contract talks seen by the shipping industry as a contributing factor in chronic cargo backups.

 Effective today, 12/15/14, the MIQ Logistics San Francisco office will now be located at: